These instructions are specific to targets running Android.

 To use Streamline with your Android target, you must build

-file system.
-Transfer the gator driver module sources from your
+on the target file system.
+Transfer the gator driver module sources

 Assuming that you have unzipped the file and that you have